Pioreactor/docs.pioreactor/developer-guide/04-Automations/03-writing-automations-2.md

 ### Running the automation

-Let's save this file to our Pioreactor, by accessing the Pioreactor's command line, typing `nano light_dark_cycle.py`, and pasting in the code above.
+Let's save this file to our Pioreactor plugin folder, by accessing the Pioreactor's command line, typing `nano ~/.pioreactor/plugins/light_dark_cycle.py`, and pasting in the code above.

-You can test the automation from the Pioreactor's command line by executing (you may want to change the `duration` to something like 0.5, so you're not waiting hours to see it change):
+You can test the automation from the Pioreactor's command line by executing:
 ```
-python3 light_dark_cycle.py
+pio run led_control --automation-name light_dark_cycle --light_intensity 45 --light_duration_hours 16 --dark_duration_hours 8
 ```

+### Adding the automation to the UI

+To add your automation to the UI so it appears in the automation drop-down, follow the the steps [here](/ dev eloper-guide/adding-plugins-to-ui#adding-a-custom-automation-to-the-drop-down-of-automations).